Overview

 The ACE Focal Points Academy was organized as a hybrid event in collaboration with multiple local, regional and international partners.
 Interpretation in French and Spanish were available via the ZOOM functions.

-A variety of training modules have been provided based on the needs identified by ACE Focal Points and ACE negotiators, were countries could showcase good practices and interact with experts in the relevant fields who can share their expertise and answer questions.
-ACE Focal Points had the opportunity to receive hands on and interactive training and engaged in meaningful discussions through diverse formats such as panel discussions and breakout groups that allowed for discussion of topics at the regional level and across regions.
+A variety of training modules were provided based on the needs identified by ACE Focal Points and ACE negotiators.
+This allowed for countries to showcase good practices and interact with experts in the relevant fields who shared their expertise and answered questions.
+ACE Focal Points had the opportunity to receive hands on and interactive training and engaged in meaningful discussions through diverse formats such as panel discussions and breakout groups, to allow for discussion of topics at the regional level and across regions.

 The ACE Focal Points Academy was organized in three sessions of 2 – 2.5 hours per session on 20 and 23 June 2025 and focused on Policy Coherence and Coordinated Action.